 D7: Take Preventive measures to prevent recurrence

-Modify the necessary systems, including policies, methods, and procedures, to prevent recurrence of the
+Modify the necessary systems, including policies, methods, and procedures, to prevent the recurrence of the

 problem and similar ones.